CyVerse-learning-materials/Visual_Interactive_Computing_Environment/getting_started/apptypes.rst

 4.1 Ubuntu Desktop VICE
 ~~~~~~~~~~~~~~~~~~~~~~~

-Ubuntu Desktop VICE app is integrated into the DE.
-Click here to do a quick launch of Linux Desktop VICE app in the DE.
+Linux Desktops using Apache Guacamole, and Xpra have been integrated into the DE.

 ----